-1. Save 15% on regular household items with Subscribe & Save.
+1. Save 15% on Amazon grocery household items with Subscribe & Save.

-I’d even say avoid being brand-loyal and buy whichever brand has a coupon!
+If you didn’t know already, you can coupon on Amazon.
+I’d even suggest you should avoid brand loyalty and buy whichever brand has a coupon!
 Amazon coupons range from $0.35 off up to $10 off, depending on the price of your item.